sweirich/sweirich-webpage/cv/service.md

 - European Symposium on Programming (ESOP) 2017.
 - Principles and Practice of Declarative Programming (PPDP) 2016.
-- Symposium on Trends in Functional Programming (TFP '16).
+- Symposium on Trends in Functional Programming (TFP) 2016.
 - International Conference on Functional Programming (ICFP) 2015.
 - Certified Proofs and Programs (CPP) 2015.
 - Principles of Programming Languages (POPL) 2014.